blalor/vertx-revolver/README.md

 How it works
 ------------

 The server is given a set of URLs, which are passed to browsers when they load the index page.
-Each configured URL is loaded into an `<iframe>` and displayed (and optionally refreshed) when commanded by the server at a configured rate.
+Each configured URL is loaded into an `<iframe>` or as the centered background-image of a `<div>` and displayed (and optionally refreshed) when commanded by the server at a configured rate.

 Setup
 -----